Tuck1297/cg-3dprojections/README.md

 # Controls

-There are some controls not listed on the sight to move around the projection.
+There are some controls not listed on the site to move around the projection.
 They are the following:
 - Left and Right Arrow Keys -- rotate the SRP around the v-axis with the PRP as the orgin (rotate around)
 - A and D Keys -- Translate the PRP and SRP along the u-axis (left and right)
 - W and S Keys -- Translate the PRP and SRP along the n-axis (forward and back)